WPChill/download-monitor/readme.txt

 4. The quick add panel can be opened via a link about the post editor.
 This lets you quickly add a file and insert it into a post.

 == Changelog ==
+= 5.1.0 - 27.08.2025 =
+* Changed: Reworked the reports interface improving speed, design and accuracy.

 = 5.0.26 - 20.06.2025 =
 Changed: Updated label of Page Addon to Document Library Manager